Silicon Junction

 January 17, 2026

-• An Easy, Battery-Free Guitar Input for Your Soundcard
+• A Simple, Battery-Free Guitar Input For Your Soundcard

 January 13, 2026

-An Easy, Battery-Free Guitar Input for Your Soundcard
+A Simple, Battery-Free Guitar Input For Your Soundcard

 • Efficient Guitar Preamp Build: Low Power CMOS Design on a Tiny PCB